DavidCEllis/ducktools-env/README.md

 * Windows: `%LOCALAPPDATA%\ducktools\env`
 * Linux/Mac/Other: `~/.ducktools/env`

-## Discovering Python Installs ##

-When you run a script with ducktools-env it will look at the inline dependencies.

-It will use [ducktools-pythonfinder](https://github.com/DavidCEllis/ducktools-pythonfinder) to attempt to find the newest valid python install (not a venv) that satisfies any python requirement.
-See its own page for which python installs it can find.

 ## Usage ##

 Either install the tool from PyPI or simply download the zipapp from github.